vsnthdev/mantu/help.md

 [02]:  Values in <angle brackets> have to be provided by you.
 [03]:  Values in 'quotes' are literal.
 [04]:  The | pipe symbol means one or the other.
+[05]:  Commands ending with ...
+3 dots can have multiple inputs in the same format.
 ```